Critical Influence of Overparameterization on Sharpness-aware Minimization: Other effects of overparameterization: Theoretical aspects

-With this, we provide the following theorem of a linearly stable minima for a stochastic SAM. \begin{theorem} Let us assume $x^\star=0$ without loss of generality.
+With this, we provide the stability condition that minima should satisfy for a stochastic SAM to converge in the following theorem: \begin{theorem} Let us assume $x^\star=0$ without loss of generality.
 Then $x^\star$ is linearly stable for a stochastic SAM if the following is satisfied:

 where $H = \frac{1}{n} \sum_{i=1}^n H_i$ and $M_k = \frac{1}{n}\sum_{i=1}^n H_i^k$ are the average Hessian and the $k$-th moment of the Hessian at $x^\star$ over $n$ training data.
 Subsequently as a necessary condition of (\ref{eq:sam-stability-condition}) it follows that